Preconditioned Chebyshev BiCG for parameterized linear systems: An efficient application of a shift-and-invert preconditioner

 Consider approximating the solution to the system \eqref{companion}, incorporating right preconditioning with shift-and-invert preconditioner $(K-\sigma M)^{-1}$.
 The resulting linear system is of the form in \eqref{shifted}, expressed equivalently as

-An example with analogous left preconditioning is included in Section~\ref{sec:delay-problem}.
-Note, the formulation in \eqref{last-in-shifted} was chosen in order to match the notation in Algorithm~\ref{alg:MCBiCG}, presented in Section~\ref{sec:Deriv-MCBiCG}.
+Note, the formulation in \eqref{last-in-shifted} was chosen in order to match the notation in the Exact Algorithm~\ref{alg:MCBiCG}, presented in Section~\ref{sec:Deriv-MCBiCG}.
 Specifically, the scalar $1/(-\mu+\sigma)$ is the coefficient of the identity matrix.
 This work considers a BiCG setting, and the linear system \eqref{last-in-shifted} incorporates a shift with a scalar multiple of the identity matrix.
 Equivalent to \eqref{relations}, the shifted relations

-hold on iteration $j$, where the matrix $\underline{I}_j \in \mathbb{R}^{(j+1) \times j}$ is an identity matrix of dimension $j \times j$ with an extra row of zeros, i.e., $V_{j+1} \underline{I}_j = V_j$.
-Note, the matrix $V_j$ is also a basis for the Krylov subspace generated by the matrix in \eqref{last-in-shifted} and the vector $\tilde{b}$ by the shift- and scaling-invariance properties of Krylov subspaces described in Section~\ref{sec:linearization}.
+hold, where the matrix $\underline{I}_j \in \mathbb{R}^{(j+1) \times j}$ is an identity matrix of dimension $j \times j$ with an extra row of zeros, i.e., $V_{j+1} \underline{I}_j = V_j$.
+Note, the matrix $V_j$ is also a basis for the Krylov subspace generated by the matrix in \eqref{last-in-shifted} and the vector $\tilde{b}$ by the shift- and scaling-invariance properties of Krylov subspaces described in Section~\ref{sec:Shifted-Systems-BiCG}.

 Approximating the solution to \eqref{last-in-shifted} in our setting requires a basis for the Krylov subspaces~\eqref{krylov-subspace} and~\eqref{adjoint-krylov-sub}, obtained from multiplication with the matrices in~\eqref{seed} and~\eqref{adjoint-seed} at each iteration of the Lanczos biorthogonalization.
 The action of matrices $M$ and $M^T$ require one matrix-vector multiplication of size $n \times n$ for each product.
 Additionally, an efficient application of the preconditioner $(K-\sigma M)^{-1}$ can be performed via a block LU decomposition of the matrix $(K-\sigma M)\Pi$, where $\Pi$ is a permutation matrix, as described in~\cite{Amiraslani2009,KressRoman}.
 This process leads directly to an efficient application of $(K-\sigma M)^{-T}$.
 The procedure is described as follows.